hrbrmstr/curlconverter/cran-comments.md

 the spelling - cURL - is what the cURL project folks use and I'd like to keep it what way in the package DESCRIPTION.

+I updated the examples and only added \dontrun{} blocks around the bits that would retreive content from the internet since that's just to show folks how to use the result of the functions and not part of the core functionaly (it's really only testing httr's ability to retreive data).